syncfusion-content/javascript-docs/js/Diagram/Swim-lane.md

 * The lanes [cssClass](/api/js/ejdiagram#members:nodes-lanes-cssclass "cssClass") property is used to customize the style of lanes using user defined CSS class.

+## Get a lane collection at runtime
+This method returns the lane collection at runtime.

+The following code example illustrates how to get the phase collection at runtime.

+{% highlight javascript %}

+// Diagram instances returns the diagram object var diagram = $("#diagram").ejDiagram("instance");

+// Getting swimlane object
+var swimlane = diagram.selectionList[0];

+// The variable returns the lane collection by passing both diagram and swimlane object var lanes= ej.datavisualization.Diagram.SwimLaneContainerHelper.getLanes(diagram,swimlane);

 ## Custom Properties

 The [addInfo](/api/js/ejdiagram#members:nodes-lanes-addinfo "addInfo") property of lane allows to maintain additional information to lane.